By: NobleHour Special Contributor Latasha Doyle

 1. Donate your Money

-As mentioned before, there are billions of dollars needed to fully fund the efforts in the U.S. and the Caribbean.
-You can donate your money to a variety of programs, the most prominent being the American Red Cross and the ICRC, UNICEF, the Salvation Army, and the International Medical Corps.
+You can donate your money to a variety of programs, the most prominent being the American Red Cross, the Salvation Army, and the United Way.
 You can also look up programs local to the disaster-affected area by searching the National Voluntary Organizations Active in Disaster (NVOAD) state and territory members list.

 NVOAD comes highly recommended by Jason Huffman, Vice President of Organizational and Impact Strategies of the United Way of Acadiana in Louisiana.
 The NVOAD helps to “coordinate efforts so that there is less duplication of effort and increased collaboration in the community’s response.”
-There are also many other charities taking donations to help Hurricane Matthew survivors specifically.
 If you want to know more about how each charity uses their donations, visit Charity Navigator to see how their organization is rated.

 2. Volunteer to Raise Money

 Whether you ask coworkers to pitch in, start a collection at church, or even ask your neighbors if they’d like to donate - just ask.
 You can also put a fundraiser collection jar or box at work, school, or church so people can donate when they can.
 Also keep in mind that people may try to donate supplies or goods in lieu of money, but most disaster relief agencies have to turn down these shipments because of the logistics of shipping, disbursement, and storage.

 The list of things to avoid when gathering donations may shock you, but make sure you do not send these items to collection stations: